For The Confused Indian Buyer: Here Are The Best Earphones Under Rs. 1000

-Designed to be used mostly with your smartphones, these earphones are pretty lightweight and comfortable due to its plastic build.
-A downside, of course, is that it is very flimsy and the cables tend to rather tangle and are susceptible to cable noise.
-If you love flamboyant and love all things fancy, the Sennheiser CX 180 is a disappointment as it comes in just one boring greyish black coloured body.
+Designed to be used mostly with your smartphone, these earphones are pretty lightweight and comfortable due to the plastic build.
+A downside, of course, is that it is very flimsy; the cables tend to tangle and are susceptible to cable noise.
+If you love flamboyance and all things fancy, the Sennheiser CX180 is a disappointment as it comes in just one boring greyish black body.

 Ergonomically, these earphones are superior to most in this list; the finger-contoured housing design which allows you to easily take these on and off and the soft eartips in varying sizes also make a for a good fit.
 You should also consider getting yourself a pair of ComplyFoam 400 Series ear tips for better comfort, isolation & improved sound.

 When it comes to sound, these are rather biased towards bass.
 Most Indians are all about that bass and Sennheiser has catered to this very audience with the CX 180.
 What pulls these down is how the overpowering bass muddies the mids and highs.
 The highs aren't as bright and detailed.
 It is obvious that one can't expect a lot from cheap earphones, but Sennheiser being a brand as big as it is, definitely could have done much better.